A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 This report should be used to gain insight alongside your Landing Page and All Pages report.
 None of these reports are necessarily better or worse than the others.
 Together they can give a high level of insight about the ‘interest’ stage of your eCommerce Sales Funnel.

 Conversion is the part of the eCommerce marketing funnel that provides the most satisfaction, but can also be the most frustrating.

 The most important step to improving your conversion rates is to understand if you have a problem or not.
-The best way to do that is to focus on your eCommerce metrics and measure them constantly so if you increase your site visitors you also increase your customers.
+The best way to do that is to focus on your eCommerce metrics and measure them constantly.
+This way if you increase your site visitors, you also increase your customers.

 Google Analytics has powerful capabilities when it comes to tracking eCommerce conversions.
 You can find out how to set up your website to track eCommerce goals here.

 Once you’ve installed the correct code in the back end of your site, you can find them in the Goals > eCommerce section of Google analytics.

 Conversions > eCommerce > Overview is where you can get a broad view of your conversion metrics.

 - Revenue: Total revenue from in-app transactions.
 Depending on how you’ve set up your tracking code, this could include tax and shipping.

 - eCommerce Conversion Rate: this is where you can see how many sessions resulted in an eCommerce transaction as a percentage.